opencv-java/opencv-java-tutorials/docs/source/02 - First Java Application with OpenCV.rst

 	    }
     }

-First of all we need to load the Native Library previously set on our project.
+First of all we need to load the OpenCV Native Library previously set on our project.

 .. code-block:: java